Henri Picciotto

 Teaching

-Since 1981: Mathematics Teacher, Math Department Chair, The Urban School of San Francisco, grades 9-12
+1981-2013: Mathematics Teacher, The Urban School of San Francisco, grades 9-12

 2006: Adjunct Professor, University of San Francisco

-Taught the mathematics field work course for undergraduates in the Dual Degree (math and education) program.
+Taught the Mathematics Field Work course for undergraduates in the Dual Degree (math and education) program.

 2001-2004: Mathematician, Lawrence Hall of Science (University of California, Berkeley)